5 Signs You May Have A Spinal Cord Injury After A Motorcycle Accident

-If you suffered a spinal injury in a motorcycle crash, turn to to an Albuquerque back injury lawyer at The Law Office of Brian K. Branch for advice.
+If you suffered a spinal injury in a motorcycle crash, turn to to an Albuquerque back injury lawyer at The Law Office of Brian K. Branch, PC for advice.
 With more than three decades of combined legal experience, our motorcycle accident attorneys have the knowledge and resources to help you through this tough time.

 Since our founding in 1997, our law firm has been providing compassionate representation to victims of personal injury and wrongful death throughout New Mexico.
 Call 505-207-4401 today to set up a free initial consultation.

 5 Signs You May Have a Spinal Cord Injury After a Motorcycle Accident

 Motorcycle accidents tend to be more severe than those involving other types of vehicles.
 According to research conducted in 2014 by the National Highway Traffic Safety Administration, fatalities occurred 27 times more often in motorcycle crashes than in other types of collisions.

 Even non-fatal accidents can have long-lasting effects if they result in a spinal cord injury.
 The Mayo Clinic warns that after a crash in which the back may have been affected, it is critical to assume the spine has experienced trauma.
 Although the assumption might be wrong, you could face severe and lifelong consequences if you injured your spine and failed to see prompt medical attention.